LiMinggang/madedit-mod/README.txt

 Update Simplified Chinese translation

 Mod v0.4.7
-1.New: Astyle 2.06 new option support
+1. New: Astyle 2.06 new option support
-2.Fix: UI issues of source formatter config tab
+2. Fix: UI issues of source formatter config tab
-3.Fix: Bookmark tag show up issue in Find and Bookmark 4.Fix: Crash while opening file history dialog by hitting F9 5.Fix: Crash while Windows shutdown(wxWidgets issue) 6.Fix: Crash because of Astyle assertion failure at line 3229, ASFormatter.cpp(https://sourceforge.net/p/astyle/bugs/422/) 7.Fix: Cannot open documents on the network server #228 8.Use standalone boost python to replace boost one(No need to compile boost anymore) 9.Use Bind to replace event table in MadEditframe to fix potentail issues 10.Update Simplified Chinese translation
+3. Fix: Bookmark tag show up issue in Find and Bookmark
+4. Fix: Crash while opening file history dialog by hitting F9
+5. Fix: Crash while Windows shutdown(wxWidgets issue)
+6. Fix: Crash because of Astyle assertion failure at line 3229, ASFormatter.cpp(https://sourceforge.net/p/astyle/bugs/422/)
+7. Fix: Cannot open documents on the network server #228 8.Use standalone boost python to replace boost one(No need to compile boost anymore) 9.Use Bind to replace event table in MadEditframe to fix potentail issues 10.Update Simplified Chinese translation

 Mod v0.4.6
-This release is mainly for more encodings support, especially GB18030 and Regex bug fix 1.New: Spell check for SearchReplaceDialog would change according to active window 2.New: Ctrl+Shift+Wheel as shortcut for Page Up/Down 3.New: Indicator for zero length match in Regex search 4.New: Support Replace of '^' and '$' in Regex
+This release is mainly for more encodings support, especially GB18030 and Regex bug fix
+1. New: Spell check for SearchReplaceDialog would change according to active window
+2. New: Ctrl+Shift+Wheel as shortcut for Page Up/Down
+3. New: Indicator for zero length match in Regex search
+4. New: Support Replace of '^' and '$' in Regex
-5.New: Add GB18030 support
+5. New: Add GB18030 support
-6.New: Add KOI8-R, KOI8-U and CP866 support
+6. New: Add KOI8-R, KOI8-U and CP866 support
-7.New: Add Macintosh encodings(Roman, Japanese, Chinese-trad, Korean, Arabic, Hebrew, Greek, Cyrillic, Thai, Chinese-simp, Central-Eur, Croatian, Icelandic, Romanian) support
+7. New: Add Macintosh encodings(Roman, Japanese, Chinese-trad, Korean, Arabic, Hebrew, Greek, Cyrillic, Thai, Chinese-simp, Central-Eur, Croatian, Icelandic, Romanian) support
-8.New: Add CP874 Windows Thai support
+8. New: Add CP874 Windows Thai support
-9.New: Mark unsupported unicode char with {}
+9. New: Mark unsupported unicode char with {}
-10.Fix: Toolbar issue
+10. Fix: Toolbar issue
-11.Fix: Regex search bug #224
+11. Fix: Regex search bug #224
-12.Fix: Regular expression (?<=.)\s(?=.) replacement issue(Enable "Replace Directly" in Options) #119 13.Fix: Caret position is not updated if close search dialog by click 'X' instead of close button 14.Fix: Disable Find Previous in Regex search
+12. Fix: Regular expression (?<=.)\s(?=.) replacement issue(Enable "Replace Directly" in Options) #119
+13. Fix: Caret position is not updated if close search dialog by click 'X' instead of close button
+14. Fix: Disable Find Previous in Regex search
-15.Fix: Add ResetToolBarsInfoWin to All above in PurgeHisoryDialog 16.Fix: Not stay in current line when switch between modes #226 17.Fix: Adjust encoding group according to MSDN 18.Fix: Adjust toolbar position #225
+15. Fix: Add ResetToolBarsInfoWin to All above in PurgeHisoryDialog
+16. Fix: Not stay in current line when switch between modes #226
+17. Fix: Adjust encoding group according to MSDN
+18. Fix: Adjust toolbar position #225
-19.Fix: UI issue of Source formatter tab in Option dialog 20.Update Simplified Chinese translation
+19. Fix: UI issue of Source formatter tab in Option dialog 20.Update Simplified Chinese translation
 21.Update boost to 1.62
 22.Update chardetector to latest uchardet v0.0.6